libxengine/libxengine/README.en.md

 Network and Media Development Kit, Communication Engine and Middleware, Network Communication Development Framework, Streaming Media Development Framework, Audio and Video Development Framework

 ## Now Version is
-V9.15.0.1001
+V9.16.0.1001

 ## Note
 You should read README.md(English:README.en.md) first.
 If you can, please read XEngine_Docment/开发人员必读.docx
 For more content,please visit our website: www.xyry.org

 ## Description
-XEngine is a stable and reliable development framework based on C/C++, designed to be cross-platform (supporting Windows, Linux, Mac, Android, and iOS).
-It offers 47 modules (SO, DLL, DYLIB) and thousands of API functions for you to utilize.
-With this framework, you can rapidly develop and deploy your network application environment.
-This engine provides high-performance interfaces for low-level network I/O and network application-related protocols.
-You can use this framework to quickly deploy and develop large or small-scale application servers as well as other network and protocol-related applications.
-It encompasses a comprehensive set of development frameworks concerning network protocols, streaming media, audio-video, and servers, providing development libraries for the entire service lifecycle.
-It addresses a series of complex issues from network I/O to the application layer, including performance concerns
+XEngine is a stable and reliable cross-platform development framework written in C/C++, supporting Windows, Linux, macOS, Android, and iOS.
+It provides 47 modules (SO, DLL, DYLIB) and thousands of API functions for you to use, enabling you to rapidly develop and deploy your application environment on top of this framework.
+The engine offers a wide range of interfaces for backend services, network protocols, streaming media, and audio/video codec functionalities.
+With this framework, you can quickly develop and deploy a variety of large-scale or small-to-medium-sized servers and related applications.
+XEngine is a comprehensive development framework focused on network protocols, streaming media, audio/video processing, and server-side functionalities.
+It includes libraries that support the entire service lifecycle and helps you tackle complex challenges from the network I/O layer to the application layer — including performance issues.
-This engine can be viewed as a small-scale BOOST library with a C interface, but it leans more towards network communication, backend services, general network protocols, streaming media protocols, audio-video encoding/decoding.
-You can utilize the APIs provided by this framework to develop any network and communication programs or services you desire, including but not limited to: chat services, video conferencing, voice conferencing, file services, remote monitoring, logging services, HTTP services, proxy services, data forwarding services, messaging services, security authentication, streaming media services, audio-video encoding/decoding, P2P, and other related tools and services
+You can think of XEngine as a lightweight C-language alternative to the Boost library, but more oriented towards network communication, backend services, network protocols, streaming protocols, and audio/video codec tasks.
+Using the APIs provided by this framework, you can develop the programs or services you need, including but not limited to: chat services, video conferencing, voice conferencing, file services, remote monitoring, logging services, HTTP services, proxy services, data forwarding, messaging, security authentication, streaming services, audio/video encoding and decoding, P2P tools, and other related services.
-XEngine has a complete set of thread pool models (from network IO to business processing), instead of the pseudo-thread pool model on the market, and there is no need for inexplicable coroutines, you can really implement a set of high-performance servers
+XEngine features a fully-fledged thread pool model (covering everything from network I/O to business logic), unlike the pseudo-thread-pool models commonly seen on the market.
+It also doesn’t rely on complex coroutine systems, allowing you to build truly high-performance servers.

 ## Software goals
-After learning this set of development communication engine, in your future work and study, you will find that the development of network communication-related applications is very easy and happy, and there will be no troubles.You can complete a team's work within 3 months in a week.
+For personal:Once you’ve mastered this communication development engine, you’ll find that building related applications becomes a smooth and enjoyable experience in your future work or studies.
+While others may just be starting to write code, you could already be wrapping up months' worth of development work.
+For Enterprises:A task that might normally take a team of 2–5 people around 3–6 months to complete can be accomplished by just 1–2 people in under a month using this framework—significantly reducing both time and costs for the company.
-This development kit uses the export of C interface, and the functions between modules can be used independently or all.
-You can choose the module to use according to your needs.
+This development kit uses a unified C-style interface for all exports.
+The functions of each module can be used independently or together, giving you the flexibility to choose only the modules you need.
-Now, let's start learning this engine...
+Now, it's time to start learning this engine...
 #### learn to
 If you want to use this framework, it may take a week to fully learn to get started.
 You can understand the infrastructure through the documentation, you can find Function by search header file or comments